usdot-jpo-ode/asn1_codec/README.md

 The documentation is in HTML and is written to the `<install root>/asn1_codec/docs/html` directory.
 Open `index.html` in a browser.

+## Generating C Files from ASN.1 Definitions
+Check here for instructions on how to generate C files from ASN.1 definitions: [ASN.1 C File Generation](asn1c_combined/README.md)

+This should only be necessary if the ASN.1 definitions change.
+The generated files are already included in the repository.

 ## Confluent Cloud Integration
 Rather than using a local kafka instance, the ACM can utilize an instance of kafka hosted by Confluent Cloud via SASL.